 Did you know you can increase the security of your account by removing your password and signing in with a passwordless method instead?
-Learn more about going passwordless.
+How to go passwordless with your Microsoft Account.

 Note: If you are trying to find out how to change an email address or phone number for your Microsoft account, see Change the email address or phone number for your Microsoft account.
 If you're having issues signing in to your account, see When you can't sign in to your Microsoft account for help.
 Get more info about what to do when you receive the “That Microsoft account doesn't exist” message when you try to sign in to your Microsoft account.

 What two-step verification is